PimDeWitte/DynamicUpdateClient/README.md

 It will then locally retrieve the currently installed version of that module.
 We will refer to this as from_version

-It will then iterate over the versions that the web repository is showing, until it finds our <from_version>.
+It will then iterate over the versions that the web repository is showing, until it finds our from_version.
 If any versions come after that, the update client will download and execute these updates.

 For each following item in the list, starting from the next position: